 With no end in sight, it’s important for a digital business to always keep tabs on the small results.
 Analyze each step you take on the road to transformation and, if necessary, make changes according to the data immediately.
 At the heart of digital transformation is flexibility, which is one of its finest points.
 The pace of our lives is so fast that you need to be always vigilant, keep your eyes open for new trends and opportunities, and make decisions fast.

 You can draw up a digital transformation strategy on your own, but there are also digital transformation companies that can help you do it.
-They’re well-versed in research and analysis and can build successful strategies with experience and precision.
+They’re well-versed in research and analysis and can build successful digital transformation strategies with experience and precision.

 Measuring ROI on digital transformation